jaimiles23/leetCode/README.md

 ## Navigating
 This repository primarily contains solutions to leetCode challenges, as well as notes from leetCode learning resources.
 - Challenge solutions are listed in directories starting with numbers, e.g., "720_".
-- Learning resources notes are listed in directories with the prefix "lr_".
+- Learning resources notes are listed in directories with the prefix "L_".

 ### Problem solutions
 In each solution directory, the following files may be available: